sagarjethi/teamcoin/docs/Ico-en.md

 ## Pricing, Discounts & Rewards

-* ICO Base Price: 1 TeamCoin = 88 CNY
+* ICO Base Price: 1 ETH = 25 TeamCoin (TMC)
-* Discounts of up to 50% (44 CNY) will be available during Pre-Sale.
+* Discounts of up to 50% will be available during Pre-Sale.
 * A Reward of up to 1 BTC is available for buyer introductions that lead to a sale of more than 10 BTC during the Pre-Sale.

 ## Accepted Currencies